Biography

 Research Summary

-My current research agenda focuses on supporting struggling learners (especially English Learners) through the use of innovative pedagogies such as game-based learning (GBL) and problem-based learning (PBL) and the use of emerging technology and skills such as virtual reality (VR) and elementary-level computer programming.
+My current research agenda focuses on supporting multilingual learners(MLs) through the use of innovative technologies and pedagogies such as game-based learning (GBL), problem-based learning (PBL), virtual reality (VR), and artificial intelligence (AI).
 With this line of research, I have dedicated my service and research to teachers’ professional development as well.

 Grants